Syracuse University School of Architecture

-The Syracuse University School of Architecture, commonly known as Syracuse Architecture, is one of the 13 schools and colleges of Syracuse University.
-The school offers bachelor's and master's degrees in architecture that are accredited by the National Architectural Accrediting Board (NAAB).
-Founded in 1873, it is the fourth oldest architecture program in the United States.
+The Syracuse University School of Architecture, commonly known as Syracuse Architecture, is the architecture school of Syracuse University, a private research university in Syracuse, New York.
+It offers bachelor's and master's degrees and is accredited by the National Architectural Accrediting Board (NAAB).
+Founded in 1873, it has the fourth oldest architecture program in the United States.

 History

 The architecture school was one of the early schools on Syracuse campus, starting in 1873, just three years after Syracuse University was founded.
 The school was created as one of two new departments within the College of Fine Arts by George Fisk Comfort who served as the Dean of the new college.
 He later founded Metropolitan Museum of Art in New York City.
 Prominent local architects, including Horatio Nelson White, Archimedes Russell, and Ward Wellington Ward were recruited as professors.
 The original College of Fine Arts was the first institution in the United States to offer both B.A. and M.A. degrees in architecture, painting, sculpture, music, and other.
 The college was dissolved in 1945, with many new schools forming in its place.

 The first female student enrolled at Syracuse architecture in 1877, in process becoming the first female in the United States to study architecture as a profession.
 Frances Whipple Bigelow became the first female graduate in 1898.